DiscoBBQ/MeTube/technical_report.md

 The application originally used the package manager "Composer" (https://getcomposer.org/) to manage the packages required for the site.
 However, for the interest of making the site easier to grade and test, the package files have been "vendorized" (stored in the `www/vendor/` directory).
 If the site is acting up however, you can follow the instructions for installing Composer and running `composer install` from the `www/` directory to install the missing packages.

-Additionally, I used Vagrant to spool up a headless VM to run the application in an isolated environment.
+Additionally, I used Vagrant to create a headless VM to run the application in an isolated environment.
 This was to make sure the development environment matched the mmlab server as closely as possible.
 If you have any issues running the project, I'd be more than happy to give you access to the full Github Repo (which includes the code necessary for Vagrant to work).
 You can learn more about Vagrant here: http://www.vagrantup.com/

 ## Test Cases and Results